erichards52/Master-Project/README.md

 **IF YOU WISH TO UTILISE THE DATABASE WHICH WAS PREVIOUSLY CREATED IN ORDER TO PERFORM YOUR OWN CLASSIFICATION, MERELY USE THE EXAMPLE CLASSIFICATION SCRIPTS LISTED FOR EACH CLASSIFIER (testDataScripts/Classification Scripts)**

+**LASTLY, YOU SHOULD HAVE KRONATOOLS INSTALLED IF YOU WISH TO CONVERT THE RESULTING OUTPUTS OF EACH CLASSIFIER INTO KRONA OUTPUTS**

 ## dBScripts
 The directory dBScripts contains scripts which create databases for each classifier.